No Guns Life: Manga

-Volume list
+Volumes

 Anime

-An anime television series adaptation was announced in the April issue of Shueisha's Ultra Jump magazine on March 18, 2019.
-The series is animated by Madhouse, produced by Egg Firm and directed by Naoyuki Itō, with Yukie Sugawara handling series composition, and Masanori Shino designing the characters.
-Kenji Kawai is composing the series' music.
-Its 3DCG backgrounds were created by Cyclone Graphics, the studio that also produced the series' ending animation, using Unreal Engine 4.
-The series ran for 24 episodes, with the first half of the series (containing Episodes 1 to 12) aired from October 10 to December 26, 2019, on TBS, AT-X, SUN, KBS, and BS11, and the second half of the series (containing Episodes 13 to 24) were slated to premiere on April 9, 2020, but was delayed and aired from July 9 to September 24, 2020, due to COVID-19.
-Kenichi Asai performed the series' opening theme "Motor City," while DATS!! performed the series' ending theme "Game Over."
-The second opening theme is "Chaos Drifters" by SawanoHiroyuki[nZk]:Jean-Ken Johnny, and the second ending theme is "new world" by THIS IS JAPAN.
-Funimation has licensed the series for simulcast and dub.
+An anime television series adaptation was announced in the April issue of Shueisha's Ultra Jump magazine in March 2019.
+The series is animated by Madhouse, produced by Egg Firm and directed by Naoyuki Itō, with Yukie Sugawara handling series composition and Masanori Shino designing the characters.
+Kenji Kawai composed the series' music.
+The 3DCG backgrounds, as well as the second season's ending animation, were created by Cyclone Graphics using Unreal Engine 4.
+The series ran for a total of 24 episodes in two seasons consisting of 12 episodes each, having broadcast on TBS, AT-X, SUN, KBS, and BS11.
+The first season aired from October 10 to December 26, 2019.
+The second season was slated to premiere on April 9, 2020, but was delayed and instead aired from July 9 to September 24, 2020, due to effects attributed to the COVID-19 pandemic.
+For the first season, the opening theme is "Motor City" performed by Kenichi Asai, while the ending theme is "Game Over" performed by DATS.
+For the second season, the opening theme is "Chaos Drifters" performed by SawanoHiroyuki[nZk] feat.
+Jean-Ken Johnny, while the ending theme is "new world" performed by This Is Japan.
+Crunchyroll licensed the series for simulcast and an English dub.